-The management of market risk is the joint responsibility of the Finance Manager and CEO.
+The management of market risk is the joint responsibility of the Chief Financial Officer (CFO) (formerly Finance Manager) and CEO.

 Market risk is measured and reported using a variety of techniques, according to the appropriateness of the technique to the exposure concerned.
-The techniques used to measure interest rate risk include interest rate repricing gap analysis, sensitivity analysis and interest rate risk management profiles conducted by an independent risk management consultancy.
+The techniques used to measure interest rate risk include interest rate repricing gap analysis, sensitivity analysis and interest rate risk management profiles which are conducted by management using a system developed by an independent risk management consultancy.
 Refer to 3(e) below for the detail of these policies and for quantitative disclosures in respect of interest rate risk.